LedgerHQ/app-openpgp/doc/developer/gpgcard3.0-addon.rst

 for secure channel.

 The first four keys are defined as follow:
-  - One asymmetric signature  private key (RSA or EC), named 'sig';
+  - One asymmetric signature private key (RSA or EC), named 'sig'
   - One asymmetric decryption private key (RSA or EC), named 'dec'
   - One asymmetric authentication private key (RSA or EC), named 'aut'
   - One symmetric decryption private key (AES), named 'sym0'